-The SUNY Plattsburgh Branch Campus in Queensbury, NY offers four undergraduate programs: Business Administration, Childhood Education, Criminal Justice, and Psychology.
+The SUNY Plattsburgh Branch Campus in Queensbury, NY offers three undergraduate programs: Business Administration, Criminal Justice, and Psychology.
 As degree-completion programs, students must enter the program with certain prerequisites completed.
 Read more about Branch Campus Programs.

 The SUNY Plattsburgh Extension Site at Hudson Valley offers a bachelor's degree in Criminal Justice.
 As a degree-completion program, students must enter the program with certain prerequisites completed.
 Read more about the Hudson Valley Extension Site Program in Criminal Justice.

-Students who wish to enroll in the Educational Opportunity Program (EOP) are required to submit the EOP Transfer Verification Form in addition to the other documentation required for general transfer admission.
+Students who wish to enroll in the Educational Opportunity Program (EOP) are required to submit the EOP Transfer Verification Form (PDF file size 48KB). in addition to the other documentation required for general transfer admission.
 Please note: space in the EOP Program is limited and is generally reserved for students who were previously enrolled in an EOP, HEOP, SEEK, or College Discovery Program.

 Admission to the traditional nursing program is highly competitive, with the number of applicants far exceeding the capacity of the program.
 Learn more about admission to the traditional nursing program.